ervandew/eclim/doc/content/index.rst

 What is it?
 ==================

-Eclim provides the ability to access Eclipse_ features (code completion, searching, code validation, and :doc:`many more </features>`) via the command line or a local network connection, allowing those features to be integrated with your favorite editor.
+Eclim provides the ability to access Eclipse_ code editing features (code completion, searching, code validation, and :doc:`many more </features>`) via the command line or a local network connection, allowing those features to be integrated with your favorite editor.
 Eclim provides an integration with Vim_, but :doc:`third party clients </relatedprojects>` have been created to add eclim support to other editors as well (emacs, sublime text 2, textmate).

 There are three primary usage scenarios in which eclim is designed to be used: